-When the current E-Class launched, it rocketed to the top by virtue of its incredibly sophisticated (for 2016) driver assistance tech.
+When the current E-Class launched in 2016, it rocketed to the top of the tech tables by virtue of its sophisticated driver assistance tech.
 Now a few years on, Merc’s upped its game and brought a little of the fashionable A-Class into this larger sector – fine-tuning the E’s infotainment and interior offerings while treating the exterior to a sleek, new-but-familiar look.

-The most important question to ask is, has it worked – or does it take away some of that luxurious, effortless feel that’s so vital to the E-Class’ character?
+The most important question to ask is, has it worked – or does it take away some of that luxurious, effortless feel that’s so vital to the E-Class’s character?

 Something’s off about that front end…

-It’s much less gawky in the flesh, appearing much lower and sleeker than its predecessor.
-While our friends on the continent will be offered Mercedes’ traditional grille with an upstanding bonnet ornament, the 'sportier' badge-in-grille is the only front end we get in the UK, so you’d better get used to it.
+It’s much less gawky in the metal, appearing lower and sleeker than its predecessor.
+While our friends on the Continent will be offered Mercedes’ traditional grille with an upstanding bonnet ornament, the 'sportier' badge-in-grille is the only front end we get in the UK this time round, so you’d better get used to it.

 A similar A-Class makeover is to be found at the rear, where wider, sharper taillights now flow onto the boot lid.
 Subtle but effective.
 Both head and taillights are full LED as standard and provide what is some of the best illumination you'll find at any price.

-As for the interior, it’s likely you’ll only notice three changes.
-First, the analogue clock has gone – boo.
+As for the E-Class's interior, it’s likely you’ll only notice three changes.
+First, the analogue clock has gone – boo...
 Second, the centre console-mounted touchpad interface found elsewhere in Merc’s range has replaced the weird scroll wheel/touchpad hybrid found previously in the E-Class.
-And third, there’s a new capacitive steering wheel, available in two flavours depending on specification.
+And third, there’s a new steering wheel with capacitive thumbpads, available in two flavours depending on specification.

 Is it still as wafty to drive as ever?

 Without a doubt.
 We've tested three new E-Class models: the 300d diesel, 450 petrol and 300e plug-in hybrid.
-It’s the latter that provides the most convincing luxury solution, with a full charge providing around 30 miles of eerie, totally silent electric running.
+It’s the latter that provides the most convincing luxury solution, with a full charge providing around 20-30 miles of eerie, totally silent electric running.

-Mercedes’ hybrid system truly is one of the most seamless we’ve encountered in this class, even more so than Lexus's and its constantly-shuffling hybrid synergy drive.
-In fact, the 2.0-litre petrol used in the 300 e is so well isolated that unless you’re looking at the rev counter it’ll take a minute to figure out if the engine’s even spinning.
+Mercedes’ hybrid system is one of the most seamless we’ve encountered in this class, even more so than Lexus's and its constantly-shuffling hybrid synergy drive.
+In fact, the 2.0-litre petrol used in the 300e is so well isolated that unless you’re looking at the rev counter, it’ll take a minute to figure out if the engine’s even spinning.

 A combined 316bhp and massive 516lb ft means performance is suitably rapid when needed – especially right off the line, where instant electric torque fills in the gaps left by the petrol motor (assuming the battery holds some charge, of course).
 Progress around town is as effortless as you’d hope, in whisper-quiet EV mode.

-Faster roads do show this isn’t a drivers’ car in the same way as a 5 Series.
+Faster roads do show this isn’t a drivers’ car in the same way as a 5-Series.
 The E-Class – especially in hybrid form – feels heavy, and pillowy comfort rather than razor-sharp response is the order of the day.
 Best to leave it in Comfort mode and let the dampers and steeering relax a little.

 The 450 petrol, on the other hand, is one of Merc’s latest straight-six units, and it’s a peach.
 You’ll pay a steep price (around 25mpg) for it, but in return you get silky-smooth power right up the rev range and a great noise as an incentive for exploring it.

 Even the very base E-Class now comes as standard with a pair of 10.25-inch displays under a single sheet of glass, though moving further up the range brings even larger, 12.3-inch items.
-They look fabulous, and run the latest MBUX operating system.
+They look fabulous, and run the latest MBUX operating system for the first time.

 We’d call them button-fests, except many of the controls are capacitive and touch-sensitive.
 There are two four-way scroll pads for navigating the instrument panel and infotainment screens respectively, and they’re just plain difficult to use on the move, as they fail to respond to many inputs made by various of our testers.
 Bring back physical steering wheel buttons, we say!